Aberdeen Savings Bank: History

 For almost the whole of the 19th century, the Aberdeen Savings Bank was a small and old-fashioned entity, illustrated in the later years by customers being kept waiting an hour or two to make their deposits.
 A review of its operations, particularly the bookkeeping, was held in 1893, at the same time as its relationship with the old bank was being addressed.
-The following year the Annual Report stated that “The Trustees of the present Bank are now placed in the position that they should have expected when the old Bank was reconstructed…has become one of the most successful Banks of its kind and size in the whole kingdom".
+The following year the annual report stated that "The Trustees of the present Bank are now placed in the position that they should have expected when the old Bank was reconstructed...has become one of the most successful Banks of its kind and size in the whole kingdom".
 Deposits rose from £493,000 in 1892 to £718,000 in 1896, the last year of the Jaffrey History.
+A new head office, designed by William Kelly in the Italian Renaissance style was opened at 17–19 Union Terrace in Aberdeen in 1896.

 The inter-war period saw the Aberdeen become a more substantial entity.
-After World War I, pressure mounted for the Bank to acquire smaller banks in the area.
+After World War I, pressure mounted for the bank to acquire smaller banks in the area.
 Recommendations came from the Trustee Savings Banks Association and from smaller banks that could not compete with the higher rates of the larger banks’ investment departments.
 Aberdeen Savings Bank was the "natural centre" to which smaller banks of the north and north-east gravitated.
 There were 13 acquisitions between 1926 and 1943.
 By 1944 the Aberdeen bank ranked fifth in size.

 The Page Committee of 1973 recommended that the trustee savings banks should be reorganised into regional banks.
-This was implemented in 1975 by the Trustee Savings Banks Act.
+This was implemented by the Trustee Savings Banks Act 1975.
 In Scotland, this resulted in the formation of four regional savings banks.
 The Aberdeen Savings Bank became one of those.
 In 1983, the 16 regional TSB banks were merged into four, and the Aberdeen TSB became part of TSB Scotland.

 Banks acquired by Aberdeen Savings Bank

+Banks acquired by Aberdeen Savings Bank included: